 A journal is the book in which business transactions are first recorded, in chronological order.
 Ledgers are the books of final entry in which transactions recorded in journals are transferred to individual ledger accounts.

-4. What is the purpose of a trial balance?
+5. What is the purpose of a trial balance?

-The trial balance is prepared to make sure that the total debit balances in the accounts equals the total credit balances.
-This document is done before preparing the financial statements.
+The trial balance is prepared in order to be sure that the total of debit balances in the accounts equals the total of credit balances before financial statements are prepared.